-Our top tip here is to fly into Fairbanks, spend at least a day before taking the train to Denali, and then finally on to Anchorage.
-You will see more for a similar cost than by traveling roundtrip from Anchorage to Denali.
+Pro Tip: fly into Fairbanks, spend at least a day before taking the train to Denali, and then finally on to Anchorage.
+You will see more for a similar cost than by travelling roundtrip from Anchorage to Denali.

 Juneau is one place you do not want to be left behind.
-With no roads leading to the next port, if you miss the ship in Juneau, you will either need to charter a boat or a private plane to catch up to the ship.
-However, if you go with the ship, they guarantee to get you back.
-You can find a similar worry-free shore excursions guarantee on some Viator tours.
+With no roads leading to the next port, if you miss the ship in Juneau, you will either need to charter a boat or a private plane to catch up to your cruise.
+However, if you book Juneau Alaska cruise excursions with the ship, they guarantee to get you back.
+You can find a similar worry-free guarantee on some Viator shore excursions to Juneau.

-We are generally fans of doing it ourselves or getting guides independent of the ship (Just not in Juneau).
-We have recommended tours on each of our port destination pages (see below).
+We are generally fans of doing it ourselves or getting guides independent of the ship.
+This allows us the flexibility to see what we want, generally puts us in smaller groups, and nearly always saves us money.
+In fact, we have recommended tours on each of our port destination pages (see below).

 Wildlife seems to appear out of nowhere.
 One passenger spots a bear at the shore, a moose in the hills, or a whale in the sea, and suddenly everyone is pointing.
 Those who thought to bring binoculars get the best view.
 Click here for what we think are the best binoculars for an Alaska cruise (or really any travel).

 The published starting or ending point for many Alaska cruises, Anchorage is Alaska’s largest city.
-We only spent a few days here, but that was enough to be in love with this city.
 It’s an eclectic mix of culture, history, wildlife, and fun.

 Whether it’s your port of embarkation or debarkation, we recommend spending a few days in Anchorage.
-Some of the highlights include the Anchorage Museum, the Native Heritage Center, and the Wildlife Conservation Center.
+Some of the highlights include the Anchorage Museum, the Native Heritage Center, Coastal Wildlife Refuge, and the Wildlife Conservation Center.

 Glaciers seen from the ship

 An opportunity to see glaciers is a highlight of any Alaska cruise itinerary.
-The three most common appear to be Hubbard Glacier, Glacier Bay, and Sawyer Glacier.
+The three most popular options appear to be Hubbard Glacier, Glacier Bay, or Sawyer Glacier.
 We saw two of the three.

 Icy Strait Point

-Icy Strait Point, along with nearby Hoonah are on Chichagof Island, or “bear island” as it has been monikered by National Geographic.
+Icy Strait Point, along with nearby Hoonah, are on Chichagof Island, or “bear island” as it’s been monikered by National Geographic.
 Chichagof has the highest concentration of brown bears in the world.
-Read next: Whale Watch or Bear Search at Icy Strait Point
+The difficulty with this port is choosing between whale watching or bear searching.

 Juneau, the capital of Alaska offers a treasure trove of unique activities for visitors.
 While a walk on Mendenhall Glacier is popular, it’s not the only thing to do.
 Ranging from nature to adventure, the key highlights include wildlife viewing (bears, whales, waterfalls), adventure sport (kayaking, rafting, zip-lining), dog sledding, glacier walks, panning for gold, and more.